Safeguarding Children Policy

 able to report any concerns.

-All members of staff will be made aware of the importance of good e-Safety practice in order to
+All members of staff will be made aware of the importance of good e-Safety practices in order to

 educate and protect the children in their care.
 Members of staff will be made aware of the